flutter/packages/packages/camera/camera_android_camerax/CONTRIBUTING.md

 duplicately named implementation in `lib/src/`, then follow the same structure described above to add them.

-For more information on the approach of wrapping native libraries for plugins, please see the [design document][2] or contact [@bparrishmines][6] on any questions you may have.
+For more information, please see the [design document][2] or feel free to ask any questions on the #hackers-ecosystem channel on [Discord][6].
 For more information on contributing packages in general, check out our [contribution guide][3].

 ## Testing